How to Install Chrome Extensions on Android

 Typically, you can get extensions for Chrome from the Chrome Web Store.
 However, the mobile version of the Chrome browser doesn’t have any.
 The search option isn’t even available to search for your favorite extensions.
 This scenario is why you have to use alternative browsers.
 Some browsers do not offer extensions per se, but they bring many features you may look for in an extension.
 Others, on the other hand, incorporate add-ons to some extent.
 Those browsers generally display the browser in desktop format because that’s how extension functionality operates.

 What do Chrome Extensions do?

-Chrome extensions are similar to the applications on your phone.
-There’s pretty much one for everything.
-From saving money with the Honey extension to perfecting your Grammar with Grammarly, there are many options available.
+Chrome extensions are similar to the applications on your phone, from saving money with the Honey extension to perfecting your Grammar with Grammarly.
+Many options are available.
 The home page of the Chrome Web Store lists some of the more popular options, so if you aren’t sure what you’re looking for, start there.